eyantraPB4224/.github/profile/README.md

 ### 🍿 A Good Team of Inovative Friends

 #### Vivek Deshmukh
- - aka the OpenCV & Hardware Guy
+ - aka the Learner
- - Does DSA all the time
+ - talk about politics all the time
  - From EXTC
- - Speciality : Good at all but Master in None (OpenCV + Copellasim)
+ - Speciality : Good in extra-curricular activities

 #### Rajvardhan Shriram
  - aka the Hardware Guy